 Where FAIR has exposure to more than one commodity or commodity index at any time, some of the commodities and/or commodity indices may be highly correlated and therefore treated as giving exposure to the same commodity.
 As and when required, we apply an internal statistical model to monitor correlations between the commodities and/or commodity indices to which FAIR is exposed to, using historical correlation data based on the returns of each commodity or commodity index.
 Currently, the model computes the correlation and significance levels between the commodities and/or commodity indices by examining 5 years of historical returns data.
 Such period or periods may be adjusted at our discretion in the event that any historical data is not available.
-If the correlation is higher than 0.7, we will regard such commodities and/or commodity indices will be aggregated for the purpose of compliance with the Code.
-The correlations between the commodities and/or commodities and/or commodity indices over the most recent 1 year ("short-term correlation") are also compared against the corresponding correlations.
+If the correlation is higher than 0.7, we will regard such commodities and/or commodity indices as being "highly correlated" with each other and FAIR's exposure to such commodities and/or commodity indices will be aggregated for the purpose of compliance with the Code.
+The correlations between the commodities and/or commodity indices over the most recent 1 year ("short-term correlation") are also compared against the corresponding correlations over a prior 4 year period to identify any drift in correlation.